CGnal/python-ci-template/README.md

 input (``*.in``) and actual (``*.txt``) requirements files for CI and prod environments.

+## Toolset for the project

-## Coding style and linting
+### Coding style
 This project uses ``black`` (https://github.com/psf/black) for formatting and enforcing a coding style.
-Execute ``black src`` to reformat all source code files according to PEP 8 specifications.
+Run ``make format`` to reformat all source code and tests files to adhere to PEP8 standards.

+### Linting
 We use ``flake8`` (https://github.com/PyCQA/flake8) for static code analysis.
 The configuration file is included in ``setup.cfg``.
 It coincides with the configuration suggested by the ``black`` developers.
+Run ``make lint`` to analyse all source code and tests files.

+### Type hints
 We use ``mypy`` for static type checking.
 The configuration is included in ``setup.cfg``.
 The only settings included in this configuration files are related to the missing typing annotations of some common third party libraries.

-## Versioning and Semantic Version
+### Documentation
+This project uses `Sphinx` (https://www.sphinx-doc.org/en/master/) as a tool to create documentation.
+Run `make docs` to build documentation

+### Semantic Versioning

 The present repository had already set up the versioneer using the procedure described below.
-No need to re-run it.
-To change configuration parameters (e.g. parentdir_prefix) we simply need to edit the ``setup.cfg`` file.
+The configuration is included in ``setup.cfg``.

-### Verisioneer setup
+#### Verisioneer setup
+The following procedure had already been run and is reported only for documentation purposes, no need to re-run it.
 1. First of all we need to install the versioneer package from pip
 ```
 $ pip install versioneer